u3a-siteworks-development/u3a-siteworks-core/readme.txt

 == Changelog ==
 = 1.1.3 =
 * Bug 1043: Venue page shows associated events with no indication of date
+* Bug 1045: u3a blocks do not implement support for additional CSS classes
 * Bug 1053: Posts not displayed in dashboard when filtering by group and sorting by date
 * Bug 1055: add support for Excerpts when defining Group and Venue custom post types
 * Bug 1062: Incorrect result when using the u3a group list on the homepage with the Filtered display option and selecting a day
 * Feature 1054: Make featured image in event list grid layout a clickable link to the event
-* Feature 1055: Add support for Excerpt in Group and Venue post types
 * Feature 1063: Add option to enable/disable auto-scrolling to group list sort buttons = 1.1.2 =
 * Bug 1048: venue not initialised in shortcode u3agrouplist